 Of course there’s plenty more amazing islands to visit, but these are the main ones and are a fantastic place to start your Philippine odyssey.
-For further information, check out the Philippines Lonely Planet Guidebook.
+For further information, check out my podcast episode about the Philippines.

 The Philippines is strongly religious with the majority being devout Catholics.
 This plays a part in everything they do including politics.
 It’s illegal to get divorced (unless you can prove the other party is mentally incapable of making a decision to marry), airline, bus and ferry staff will lead a prayer to the Virgin Mary for safe travel and celebrations like Christmas and Easter are huge.